 Out of State Licensure

 It is recommended students apply for State of Ohio licensure immediately following graduation and completion of required licensure exams.
 This is because State licensure or program area requirements change and students who do not hold an active license may be held to the new standards.
 In addition, some states offer reciprocity to individuals who hold an out-of-state educator license.
-Thus, holding a State of Ohio educator license may be beneficial when applying to teaching positions in other states.
+Thus, holding a State of Ohio educator license may be beneficial when applying to teach positions in other states.
 Students should review other state teacher licensure policies and procedures to become aware of licensure requirements.

 Already Applied for your License?